Flight bookings, travel stocks fall as warnings rise after attacks

 Adding to the concern, the U.S. State Department issued a global travel alert on Monday warning that Islamic State, al Qaeda, Boko Haram and other groups "continue to plan terrorist attacks," and urging citizens to "exercise particular caution during the holiday season and at holiday festivals and events."

-The unrest is causing leisure and business travelers to cancel or reconsider travel, with spillover to other travel services, experts said.
+The unrest is causing leisure and business travellers to cancel or reconsider travel, with spillover to other travel services, experts said.

 New flight bookings to Paris, one of the world's most-visited cities, fell 27 percent in the Nov.
 14-21 period from a year ago, travel information firm ForwardKeys said on Tuesday.

 The decline followed coordinated attacks in Paris on Nov.
 13 that killed 130 people.
-Cancellations came mostly from leisure travelers, said ForwardKeys, which processes data from 14 million global flight reservations a day.
+Cancellations came mostly from leisure travellers, said ForwardKeys, which processes data from 14 million global flight reservations a day.

 The U.S.-based Business Travel Coalition said a survey last week found 35 percent of its members would curb travel to or within Europe if it appeared more attacks were being planned.